lijiawei098/SeisDK_v1/README.md

 If you use this code, please cite or refer to the following studies:

 Li, J.#, Sornette, D.# (2025).
-Are Haicheng and Tangshan Earthquakes Dragon-Kings?.
-Journal of Geophysical Research: Solid Earth (in review) or https://arxiv.org/abs/2504.21310
+Haicheng and Tangshan earthquakes as potential dragon-kings.
+Science China Earth Sciences (under review) or https://arxiv.org/abs/2504.21310